HOME *

 "Passengers prefer old captains and young flight attendants."

-"The only thing worse than a captain who never flew as a copilot is a copilot who once was a captain."
+"The only thing worse than a captain who never flew as a copilot is

 "Trust your captain, but keep your seat belt securely fastened."